ChrKoenig/Big_Data_Ecology/practicals/spatial_data.md

 ![](spatial_data_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-Now we convert this coordinate data frame into a collection of spatial points.
+Now we use the `sf`package to convert this coordinate data frame into a collection of simple point features.

 ``` r
 points_sf = sf::st_as_sf(coords, coords = c("longitude", "latitude"), crs = 4326)